solenedel/Mintbean-paint-app/README.md

 ### To run the app in development mode:
 1. clone the repository to your local machine
-2. in the terminal, enter: `npm run dev`
+2. in the terminal, enter: `npm start`

 ## Screenshots